Skip to main content

 Egypt

-In the «Instruction of King Amenemhat» (12th Dynasty) we read: «Beware of subjects who are nobodies, Of whose plotting one is not aware.
-Trust not a brother, know not a friend, Make no intimates, it is worthless.
-When you lie down, guard your heart yourself, For no man has adherents on the day of woe.» (2006LichtheimM:1.136).
+Reflecting the political instability of the 12th Dynasty, the «Instruction of King Amenemhat» contains a somber warning regarding betrayal and isolation: «Beware of subjects who are nobodies, of whose plotting one is not aware.
+Trust not a brother, know not a friend, make no intimates, for it is worthless.
+When you lie down, guard your heart yourself, for no man has adherents on the day of woe» (2006LichtheimM:1.136).

 15 Hereby shall ye be proved: By the life of Pharaoh, ye shall not go forth hence, except your youngest brother come hither.
 16 Send one of you, and let him fetch your brother, and ye shall be kept in prison, that your words may be proved, whether the truth be with you; and if not, by the life of Pharaoh, ye are surely spies.